Populi automatically grades several question types:

-- As you work through student answers, click Refresh in the right column to hide your graded questions and display any new questions that came through while you were working.
+- As you work through student answers on the To be graded view, click Refresh in the right column to hide your graded questions and display any new questions that came through while you were working.

-Each test includes an History view.
-It lets you review how each student performed on the test and gives you some other important statistics, including duration, IP address, and proctor information.
+The History view for each test lets you review how each student performed on the test and gives you some other important statistics, including duration, IP address, and proctor information.

-- Click the student's name to see his profile.
+- Click the student's name to go to his student course summary page.